maxmaccari/cashtrail/README.md

 ```

 You should have access to a [Postgres 9.6+](https://www.postgresql.org/) database to run the application
 and the tests.
-You can have the installation instructions on the [official website](https://www.postgresql.org/docs/9.6/tutorial-install.html).
+You can have the installation instructions on the [official postgres website](https://www.postgresql.org/docs/9.6/tutorial-install.html).

 ### Building and running the application